Akshit-Garg27/Inventory-Optimisation-and-Demand-Forecasting-Project/README.md

 * **Demand Forecasting:**
     * **Seasonality Analysis:** Identified weekly and monthly sales trends.
 Notable sales peaks on Thursdays and Fridays and significant declines on Sundays.
 A sharp sales drop was observed in February, highlighting strong seasonality effects.
     * **Forecasting Model:** Utilized Autoregressive Moving Average (ARMA) for time-series forecasting.
 Achieved R-squared of 0.7 but observed high MAPE (59%) due to abrupt sales drops.
 Projected March sales quantity to be 254,853 units.
+    * **Incorporating Seasonality:** Used the Sarimax Model using Fourier Series and Deterministic proccess integrated the seasonality factor and Updated Model (with Seasonality): MAPE = 54.73%, R² = 0.884 .

 * **ABC Analysis:**
     * Categorized brands based on sales volume: